 - The W-2 form, Wage and Tax Statement, is provided by the university and issued by Payroll Services each year.
 It is used to report wages paid to employees and the taxes withheld.
 Employees are responsible for maintaining their W-4 address.
-Visit the Self-Service page and use the W4 Address Update Instructions (PDF) for payroll and benefit purposes.
+Visit the Self-Service page and use the W4 Address Update Instructions for payroll and benefit purposes.

 - Accessing your Form W-2 electronically is secure and keeps your personal information from being sent via regular postal mail.
 In order to receive an electronic Form W-2, you must provide consent via GWeb Information.
-Visit the Self-Service page and use the Consent for Electronic Form W-2 Instructions (PDF).
+Visit the Self-Service page and use the Consent for Electronic Form W-2 Instructions.
 If you have provided consent in a previous year, you do not need to consent again.

-- Visit the Self-Service page and use the Printing Form W-2 (PDF) to obtain your W-2 from GWeb.
+- Visit the Self-Service page and use the Printing Form W-2 instructions to obtain your W-2 from GWeb.

 - Request for Duplicate W-2 Form (PDF) are available on GWeb for current and former employees.
 Email the completed form to [email protected].